AudiusProject/audius-docker-compose/ADVANCED_SETUP.md

 cat ~/audius-k8s-manifests/config.yaml
 audius-cli set-config <service>

-# Remember to configure firewalls and load balancers to allow port 5000 through
+# Remember to configure firewalls and load balancers to allow the service port through

 # Turn off Postgres on the host.
 If this command returns an error it's not a problem.
 sudo systemctl stop postgresql.service